 Integrate PayPal payment gateway in Laravel

-PayPal is the electronic wallet par excellence and is widely used for online purchases, that is, over the Internet, and we can use it very easily in any web project and Laravel is no exception.
+PayPal is the e-wallet par excellence and is widely used for online shopping, meaning over the Internet, and we can easily use it in any web project.
+Laravel is no exception, and we can easily configure it as a payment gateway.

-In this section we are going to learn the steps to configure PayPal as a payment method based on a product that we want to sell.
+In this section, we will learn the steps to configure PayPal as a payment method for a product we want to sell.

-Although we do not have an exclusive PayPal package for Laravel, we do have a solution in JavaScript, which does not require using an exclusive package for PHP as we will see later:
+Although we don't have a dedicated PayPal package for Laravel, we do have a solution in JavaScript, which does not require using an exclusive PHP package, as we'll see later:

 https://www.npmjs.com/package/@paypal/paypal-js